 Symptoms of Coronavirus

-The new strain, currently being referred to as novel coronavirus 2019, is believed to have originated in a market in Wuhan, Hubei Province, China, where there are many interactions between live animals and humans.
-Scientists have not yet seen this particular strain, and researchers are still working to discover exactly how this virus spreads.
+The virus causing COVID-19, or coronavirus disease 2019, is called SARS-CoV-2.
+It is believed to have originated in a market in Wuhan, Hubei Province, China, where there are many interactions between live animals and humans.

 Due to the increased risk of spreading at airports, certain airports will be screening people traveling from Wuhan, including LAX and SFO, for any respiratory symptoms or fevers.
 However, those recently exposed to coronavirus may not yet be exhibiting symptoms.
 Please practice good hygiene and protect yourself from viruses.